shijiaw/smcDE/README.md

 Demo
 -----
-We refer users to Folder `Demo' for examples.
+We refer users to Folder `Demo' for an example.